cucapra/calyx-resource-eval/README.md

 ```
 python3 pretty-graph-cycles.py -j cycles-systolic-mmult.json
 ```
-You can see that the flxible contraction dimension takes an extra cycle across all designs.
+Looking at the terminal output, you can see that the flxible contraction dimension takes an extra cycle across all designs.

 ```
 python3 pretty-graph-resources.py -j resources-systolic-mmult.json
 ```
-You can see that, apart from the 2x2 design (which we decided to ignore in the paper) the flexible contraction dimension takes at most 8% more LUTs.
+Looking at the terminal output, you can see that, apart from the 2x2 design (which we decided to ignore in the paper), the flexible contraction dimension takes at most 8% more LUTs.
-Also, the flexible contraction dimension uses 2 more registers (the paper claims they use the same amount: this discrepency is likely due to using a new compiler version).
-Either way, the difference in register usage is pretty negligble.
+Also, the flexible contraction dimension uses 2 more registers (the paper claims they use the same amount: this discrepency is likely due to using a newer compiler commit hash).

 For **"Overhead of dynamic post operations"**
 ```
 python3 pretty-graph-cycles.py -j cycles-systolic-relu.json  -s cycles-systolic-relu
 python3 pretty-graph-resources.py -j resources-systolic-relu.json -s resources-systolic-relu
 ```
-We provide a printed output, but you should look at the graphs.
+You can ignore the terminal output, instead looking at the graphs.
 Graphs should be found in `piezo-systolic/graphs`. `cycles-systolic-relu.pdf` = Figure 10a, `resources-systolic-relu-LUT` = Figure 10b, `resources-systolic-relu-Registers` = Figure 10c.
+(Again you go to the file explorer to see this.)

-## Data Collection
+## Data Collection (Takes a long time)

+Now we will collect the data ourselves.

 Start by navigating back to the root of `calyx-resource-eval`.
 ```
 cd ..